-This way of defining a language is more efficient than just listing all strings in a table, since the number of possible strings increases with the number of possible paths in the graph.
-For example, adding one more edge from Noun to Verb with label "Colleen", would add two new strings to the language.
+Recursive transition networks are more efficient than listing the strings in a language, since the number of possible strings increases with the number of possible paths through the graph.
+For example, adding one more edge from Noun to Verb with label "Colleen" adds two new strings to the language.

-The expressive power of recursive transition networks really increases once we add edges that form cycles in the graph.
+The expressive power of recursive transition networks increases dramatically once we add edges that form cycles in the graph.
 This is where the recursive in the name comes from.
 Once a graph has a cycle, there are infinitely many possible paths through the graph, since we can always go around the cycle one more time.

-Consider what happens when we add a single edge to the previous network:
+Consider what happens when we add a single edge to the previous network to produce the network shown in Figure 2.2.